Modelling Concurrency with Comtraces and Generalized Comtraces: Algebraic Properties of Comtrace and Generalized Comtrace Congruences

 \begin{corollary} For all step sequences $u, v, x$ over a g-comtrace alphabet $(E,sim,ser,inl)$, \begin{enumerate} \item $u\eqb v \implies u\RC x \eqb v\RC x$. \item $u\eqb v \implies u\LC x \eqb v\LC x$. \END \end{enumerate} \end{corollary}

-The following proposition ensures that if any relation from the set $\set{\le,\ge,<,>,=,\not=}$ between the positions of two event occurrences holds {\em after applying cancellation or projection operations} on a g-comtrace $[\h{u}]$, then it also holds for the whole $[\h{u}]$.
-In other words, both cancellation and projection preserve ordering in the stratified orders defined by g-comtraces.
+The following proposition ensures that if any relation from the set $\set{\le,\ge,<,>,=,\not=}$ holds for the positions of two event occurrences after applying cancellation or projection operations on a g-comtrace $[\h{u}]$, then it also holds for the whole $[\h{u}]$.

 \begin{proposition}\begin{sloppypar} Let $\h{u}$ be an enumerated step sequence over a g-comtrace alphabet $(E,sim,ser,inl)$ and $\alpha,\beta,\gamma\in\Sigma_u$ such that $\gamma\notin \set{\alpha,\beta}$.
 Let $\calf{R}\in \set{\le,\ge,<,>,=,\not=}$.
 Then \end{sloppypar}